ngotrang2109/retail-product-lifecycle-pricing/docs/Lifecycle&Pricing_rules.md

 Lifecycle classification is reviewed on a regular basis to reflect changes in sales performance.

+Not all products will experience all lifecycle stages.
+Lifecycle classification is rule-based and products may skip stages depending on sales performance and demand signals
 ---

 ## 4. Product Role Identification Rules